 I made pieces with this notation system and recorded them on high/low drums.
 This process from start to finish took several months.
 Here’s one of the pieces

 I also recorded From Kameoka Roads on drumset.
-At first I wasn’t into it as I really only knew the material on the floor, and through recording it on high/low drums for the previous record, and it felt weird recording a “composition on” the drumset and not improvising.
+At first I wasn’t into it as I really only knew the material on the floor, and through recording it on high/low drums for the previous record, and it felt weird recording a through-composed composition the drumset and not improvising.
 I went in the studio and tried one take….this is first and last time I’ve ever done that ha ha.

 I went back to this recording after a few months and kind of liked how it turned out…it was a fun experience but I much prefer improvising.